 Types of Treatment for Depression

-Depression is a very common, potentially serious, and treatable mental health condition that affects about one in 15 adults per year.
-Also, approximately one in six people will experience depression throughout the course of a lifetime.
+Depression is a very common, potentially serious, and treatable mental health condition that affects about one in 15 adults annually.
+Also, approximately one in six people will experience depression throughout their lifetime.

-Some of the symptoms of depression include feeling sad, having apathy and disinterest in things that the person usually enjoys, loss of energy, sleeping changes, appetite changes, feelings of worthlessness, and difficulty concentrating.
+Some symptoms of depression include sadness, apathy, and disinterest in things the person usually enjoys, loss of energy, sleeping changes, appetite changes, feelings of worthlessness, and difficulty concentrating.
 Those with depression can also experience physical symptoms, such as muscle aches, digestive disturbances, and headaches.
 In severe cases, depression can cause suicidal thoughts or suicide attempts, whether successful or not.

 The good news is that depression is treatable.
 There are many different types of treatment for depression today, and many times, more than one treatment is used to help keep symptoms under control.